4Xplos1on/slovak-clickbait-detector/README.md

 | Precision (clickbait) | 0.84 |
 | Recall (clickbait) | 0.89 |

-Evaluated on a held-out test set of 90 headlines (stratified split).
-Manual review of the 10 misclassified headlines showed that 3-4 were labeling errors rather than model mistakes, putting effective accuracy closer to 93-94%.
+Tested on 90 held-out headlines (stratified split).
+Out of 10 wrong predictions, 3-4 are actually labeling mistakes, not model errors.
+So real accuracy is probably closer to 93-94%.

-Variance between training runs (F1 0.86-0.90) is expected given the small dataset.
+Results vary slightly between training runs (F1 between 0.86 and 0.90) because the dataset is small.
+That is expected.

 ![Confusion Matrix](screenshots/confusion_matrix.png)

-### The model learns language patterns, not topics
+### It learns language patterns, not topics

-The same political topic gets classified differently depending on how it's phrased:
+Same political topic, different phrasing, different result:

 | Headline | Prediction | Confidence |
 |----------|------------|------------|
 | *Fico oznamil nove opatrenia proti inflacii* | LEGIT | 89% |
 | *Fico oznamil nove opatrenia proti inflacii.
 Tento krok zmeni zivoty tisicov Slovakov* | CLICKBAIT | 89% |

-Adding sensationalist language ("this step will change the lives of thousands of Slovaks") flips the prediction.
-This confirms the model picked up on clickbait writing style, not subject matter.
+Adding "this step will change the lives of thousands of Slovaks" flips it from legit to clickbait.
+The model learned to detect clickbait writing style, not just certain topics.

 ![App - Clickbait result](screenshots/app_clickbait.png)

 ## Dataset

-**447 headlines** scraped from 6 Slovak news websites using `requests` + `BeautifulSoup`, then manually reviewed.
+447 headlines scraped from 6 Slovak news websites using `requests` + `BeautifulSoup`, then manually reviewed one by one.

-Sources (clickbait): cas.sk, topky.sk
+Clickbait sources: cas.sk, topky.sk

-Sources (legitimate): dennikn.sk, pravda.sk, aktuality.sk, tasr.sk
+Legitimate sources: dennikn.sk, pravda.sk, aktuality.sk, tasr.sk

-**Labeling process:**
+How I labeled them:

-1. Pre-labeled by source (tabloid sites = clickbait, quality outlets = legit)
+1. First pass: labeled by source (tabloid = clickbait, quality outlet = legit)
-2. All 447 headlines manually reviewed
+2. Went through all 447 headlines manually
-3. 31 labels corrected where the source-based label was wrong
+3. Corrected 31 labels where the source-based label was wrong
-4. 18 truncated headlines removed
+4. Removed 18 truncated headlines (ones ending with "...")

-Final distribution: 178 clickbait, 269 legitimate.
-Class imbalance handled with weighted cross-entropy loss during training.
+Final split: 178 clickbait, 269 legitimate.
+I used weighted cross-entropy loss during training to handle the imbalance.

-The dataset is included as [`headlines_clean.csv`](headlines_clean.csv).
+The full dataset is in [`headlines_clean.csv`](headlines_clean.csv).

 ## Model

-**Base model:** [gerulata/slovakbert](https://huggingface.co/gerulata/slovakbert), a BERT-based transformer pre-trained on ~20 GB of Slovak text, developed by Gerulata/KInIT.
+**Base model:** [gerulata/slovakbert](https://huggingface.co/gerulata/slovakbert).
+BERT-based transformer pre-trained on ~20 GB of Slovak text, made by Gerulata/KInIT.

-**Fine-tuning details:**
+**Fine-tuning setup:**

-- Task: binary sequence classification
+- Binary classification (clickbait vs. legit)
-- Epochs: 5 (best model selected by validation F1, typically epoch 2-4)
+- 5 epochs, best model picked by validation F1 (usually epoch 2-4)
 - Batch size: 16, learning rate: 2e-5, weight decay: 0.01
-- Max token length: 64 (sufficient for headlines)
+- Max token length: 64 (headlines are short, this is more than enough)
 - Custom `WeightedTrainer` with class-weighted `CrossEntropyLoss`
-- Trained on Google Colab (T4 GPU), takes ~2 minutes
+- Trained on Google Colab with a T4 GPU, takes about 2 minutes

-The training notebook is in [`notebooks/`](notebooks/) for full reproducibility.
+The full training notebook is in [`notebooks/`](notebooks/).

 ## Running locally

-### Requirements
+**You need:**

 - Python 3.9+
-- The fine-tuned model files (not included in the repo due to size, ~500 MB)
+- The fine-tuned model files (not in the repo because they are ~500 MB)

-### Setup
+**Setup:**

 ```bash
 git clone https://github.com/4Xplos1on/slovak-clickbait-detector.git